Why SQLite Performance Tuning made Bencher 1200x Faster

 SQLite Expert

-SQLite has an experimental “expert” mode that can be enabled with the .expert on command.
+SQLite has an experimental “expert” mode that can be enabled with the .expert command.
 It suggests indexes for queries, so I decided to give it a try.
 This is what it suggested:

 CREATE INDEX report_benchmark_idx_fc6f3e5b ON report_benchmark(report_id, benchmark_id);